bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.8.21* ** *- June 20, 2017*

+- Addressed an issue where misconfigured SSL certs could cause problems.
+I now just pretend they aren't misconfigured, because everyone else does the same.

 ***Version 2.8.20* ** *- May 26, 2017*

 - Fixed an issue where the coverage area misbehaved around the Prime Meridian.